matrix-org/synapse/INSTALL.md

 sudo pip install py-bcrypt
 ```

+### Void Linux

+Synapse can be found in the void repositories as 'synapse'.
+synchronize your repository databases and update your system to the most recent packages, including their dependencies.
+Then install synapse.

+    xbps-install -Su
+    xbps-install -S synapse

 ### FreeBSD

 Synapse can be installed via FreeBSD Ports or Packages contributed by Brendan Molloy from: